Barberry

 Important Notes

 Barberry is a strong bitter herb and may not be suitable for everyone.
 It is generally not recommended during pregnancy or breastfeeding.
-Those taking prescription medications (especially for blood pressure, blood sugar or microbial infections) should consult a qualified healthcare practitioner before using barberry, as berberine-containing herbs may interact with some medicines.

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.